jlaaser/pogil-polymers/README.md

 # pogil-polymers
 Polymers: A Guided Inquiry
-December 2022
+July 2023

 ----------------------------------------------------------
 Copyright and License
 ----------------------------------------------------------

-Current version (c) 2022 Jennifer Laaser
+Current version (c) 2023 Jennifer Laaser

 Except where otherwise noted, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.